-Officially known as a Permanent Resident Card, your green card is physical proof of your right to live and work in the United States.
+Officially known as a permanent resident card, your green card is physical proof of your right to live and work in the United States.
 It’s also a necessary document when applying for a mortgage.
 In most cases, a lender won’t approve mortgages for applicants with an expired or missing green card.
-What’s more, the process to renew/replace a green card can easily take six months!
+What’s more, the process to renew/replace a green card can take up to a year.
 There is a solution to help you close on the purchase of your new home.
 The mortgage funding process is a juggling act, so speed is a critical factor.
 You want to resolve this requirement as soon as possible.

-First, you’ll have to file Form I-90 to start the standard green card renewal (or replacement process).
-But instead of waiting six months, we’ll show you how to get a special stamp that’s accepted by immigration officials, employers and mortgage lenders as proof of your permanent residence.
+It generally takes 8 to 10 months to renew or replace a green card, but we’ll show you how to get a special stamp that’s accepted by immigration officials, employers and mortgage lenders as proof of your permanent residence.

 How to Renew/Replace a Green Card